LAST UPDATED: 2 February 2021

-Thanks to the generosity of Animals Australia's dedicated and compassionate supporters like you, funds from our Emergency Grants program are already reaching animals in need.
+Thanks to the generosity of Animals Australia's dedicated and compassionate supporters, funds from our Emergency Grants program have reached animals in need the world over.

-While the implications of this global event are still unfolding, our commitment to help animals who need it is stronger than ever.
+While the implications of this global event continue to unfold, our commitment to help animals who need it is stronger than ever.

 One of the many benefits of our international work is the relationships we've built.
 We've had first-hand insight into the remarkable work of local advocates, often in the most difficult of circumstances.

-So while borders remain closed and travel restricted, we've been reaching out to these trusted international colleagues to get assessments of how animals are being impacted in their countries — and how we can help.
+So while borders have been closed and travel restricted, we've been reaching out to these trusted international colleagues to get assessments of how animals are being impacted in their countries — and how we can help.

-It's clear that COVID-19 has added another huge layer of challenges.
+It's clear that COVID-19 has added another huge layer of challenges for animal protection and rescue groups.
 They are desperately trying to find ways to continue to provide for animals in their care while also helping animals impacted by the virus.

-These Emergency Grants are critical at a time when income sources for animal rescue and protection groups have been significantly reduced, or stopped altogether.
+These Emergency Grants were introduced at a critical time -- when income sources for animal rescue and protection groups had been significantly reduced, or stopped altogether.

-Your support will help some of these brave and compassionate animal advocates in the following ways:
+The support of Animals Australia donors has been helping some of these brave and compassionate animal advocates in the following ways: